knardi/knardi.github.io/about.markdown

 My name is Kevin Nardi, but you can call me nardi.

 I've worked at Apple 15 years.
 I used to write code, and now I talk about writing code.
+And dream about it.

 Things I have helped build, chronologically:
 * [Apple News API](https://developer.apple.com/documentation/apple_news/apple_news_api)